elastic/kibana/src/ui/ui_i18n/README.md

 - `setDefaultLocale(locale: string)` - tells the library which language to fallback when missing translations
 - `getDefaultLocale()` - returns the default locale
-- `defineFormats(formats: object)` - supply a set of options to the underlying formatter.
+- `defineFormats(formats: object)` - supplies a set of options to the underlying formatter.
 For the detailed explanation, see the section below
 - `translate(id: string, [{values: object, defaultMessage: string}])` – translate message by id